City-of-Helsinki/kerrokantasi-ui/README.md

 * `yarn run test`: run tests

 Bundle size analysis is available (by way of the `webpack-bundle-analyzer` plugin) if the `BUNDLE_ANALYZER` environment variable is set.

+## Production installation

+Production installation is very similar to a development installation, as there is no way to create a static build of kerrokantasi-ui currently.
+Just specify NODE_ENV=production in the environment to enable any node optimizations, although they don't really matter.